The ultimate guide to accounts payable automation

 Other than features to help you automate the accounts payable process, you also want good reporting and analytics of the process.
 Look for a platform that allows you to automate AP reports.

 You’ll save a lot of time by automatically generating reports using the data available.
+For instance, an accounts payable aging report can be easily created to track overdue invoices and assess payment patterns.
 Ideally, you also want customization options to create the exact reports you need.

 Knowing how to automate accounts payable using a desktop computer is useful, but the best solutions should be easily accessible from anywhere.
 Try to look for an AP automation solution that offers mobile accessibility.